Happen to be looking for the best RV battery for boondocking/dry camping? Well, if so, you are in the right place.

 - Lithium-ion.

-Each of these battery types has its own advantages and disadvantages, so let’s have a better look at them.
-We cannot say that there is a best RV battery type out there – each has its own uses, which you’ll see clearly once you read their pros and cons.
+Each battery type has advantages and disadvantages, so let’s look better at them.
+We cannot say there is a best RV battery type out there – each has its uses, which you’ll see clearly once you read their pros and cons.

-However, what we can say is that flooded lead-acid are the least suitable for boondocking/dry camping due to their downsides.
-As for the other types, any of them can be used for dry camping or boondocking.
+However, flooded lead-acids are the least suitable for boondocking/dry camping due to their downsides.
+As for the other types, none of them can be used for either.

 The pros of flooded lead-acid batteries are the following: